wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 	document.querySelectorAll("div#essentials > ul > li")

 **Exercise 3: (15 min)**

-Let's say we want to change the background of all list items?
-How?
-Hint:

-	document.querySelectorAll("li")

-Add JavaScript that changes all li elements to yellow.
+Add JavaScript that displays all *li* elements to "yellow".
 Put your code in a function and call it.

 ** Accessing and changing element attributes**